sacy-bet/ReproNim_bet_SACY/README.md

 =======
 Run docker image to fetch 15 male and 15 female brains, BET and do ttest on the Volume:
-`ddocker run -it -v /Users/bodhi/Desktop/ReproNim2017/ReproNim_bet_SACY/:/home/neuro --rm myimage ./run_all.sh`
+`docker run -it -v /Users/bodhi/Desktop/ReproNim2017/ReproNim_bet_SACY/:/home/neuro --rm myimage ./run_all.sh`
 >>>>>>> External Changes

 Typical git workflow: